 Laboratory Evaluation and Diagnosis of CML

-Methods for diagnosing CML
+Methods for Diagnosing CML

-The Karyotyping will reveal the presence of Philadelphia chromosome t(9;22).
+Karyotyping will reveal the presence of Philadelphia chromosome t(9;22).

-The specific genetic abnormality BCR-ABL will be detected by polymerase chain reaction (PCR) or by fluorescence in-situ hybridization (FISH) methods.
+The specific genetic abnormality BCR-ABL will be detected by a polymerase chain reaction (PCR) or by fluorescence in-situ hybridization (FISH) methods.

-The leukocyte alkaline phosphatase (LAP) score may be used if diagnosis is confused with reactive leukocytosis, in which WBCs are increased in response to infectious or inflammatory conditions.
+The leukocyte alkaline phosphatase (LAP) score may be used if the diagnosis is confused with reactive leukocytosis, in which WBCs are increased in response to infectious or inflammatory conditions.
 In CML, the LAP score is low, while in reactive leukocytosis, the LAP score is high.

 Treatment of CML